 Ignacio Cantu is currently the Assistant Superintendent of Curriculum and Instruction for Stanislaus Union School District.
-He graduated from Patterson High School, Modesto Junior College, and Stanislaus State University with a degree in Liberal Studies.
+He graduated from Patterson High School, Modesto Junior College, and Stanislaus State University with a Bachelor of Arts degree in Liberal Studies.
 He received his Master of Arts in Education in Educational Administration from Concordia University, Irvine.
-He worked as an elementary teacher in Newman and then became a high school teacher at Patterson High where he worked 1 year before becoming an administrator.
-He has worked as an administrator for Modesto City Schools for 13 years.
+He worked as an elementary teacher in Newman and then became a high school teacher at Patterson High.
+Ignacio was then hired as a Vice Principal for Modesto City Schools.
+He worked as a Principal for Modesto City Schools for 12 years.

-Ignacio has always been passionate about providing services to underserved children and makes it a priority at each school he works.
+Ignacio has always been passionate about providing services to underserved children and makes it a priority at the schools he works at.
 He understands the struggles, as he himself was raised by migrant farmworkers.
 He has volunteered his time coaching children in sports.

 Vito Chiesa is a lifelong resident of Hughson.
 He graduated from Hughson High School, attended Modesto Junior College then went on to graduate from Cal Poly, San Luis Obispo, with a Bachelor of Science degree in Agriculture.

 Vito works in a family farming operation with his parents, Mary and Aroldo and brother, Andrew.
 In addition to growing walnuts, almonds and peaches, the family operates a commercial walnut hulling and drying business.